Grant Hutchings MScPT, CMP, GunnIMS

 What injuries or conditions have you overcome?
 How did you resolve the challenge?

-I have had acute injuries or insidious and persistent pain in pretty much every part of my body at one time or another.
-I’ve had traumatic injuries to both of my knees, repeated shoulder injuries, back pain, neck pain that would go down my arm, tension headaches, migraines and pain in my hands, feet and ankles.
+I have had acute injuries and/or persistent pain in pretty much every part of my body at one time or another.
+I have had traumatic injuries and surgeries to both of my knees, repeated shoulder overuse injuries, back pain, neck pain that would go down my arm, tension headaches, migraines and pain in my hands, feet and ankles.
 Although I am never 100% pain free, I’m pushing 40 years old and feel the best I ever have.
-I rarely get migraines anymore, my neck, shoulders, and knees feel strong, my hands no longer hurt while kickboxing, and although my feet tend to be achy, they have good mobility, cramp less, and don’t hold me back from anything athletic or with my daily life.
-I attribute these healings to minimal but regular rehab exercises, practicing yoga a couple times per week, having occasional IMS treatments, and doing my other preferred physical activities in moderation.
-I have also learned to listen to my body when it needs rest, be patient, and occasionally persevere through some unplanned adversity.
+I attribute these healings to minimal but regular rehab exercises, practicing yoga two or three times per week, having occasional IMS treatments, and doing my other preferred physical activities in moderation.
+I have also learned to listen to my body when it needs rest, to be patient, and to not get too discouraged when I have to persevere through some unplanned adversity.

 Which of your life’s accomplishments are you most proud of?